A decision to save money doesn’t have to be life-changing or even involve sacrifice.

 Many purchases are made on impulse.
 You see something you want in a store and get an urge to buy it, especially if it’s on sale.
-The problem is that after the impulse fades, you may realize that you didn’t really need the item as badly as you thought.
+The problem is that after the impulse fades, you may realize that you didn’t really need the item.

 7. Improve your credit score

 Your credit score is a reflection of how well you manage money.
 If your credit score improves, it can lower the amount of interest you pay on loans and credit cards.
 It might even reduce your car insurance premium.

 If you need outside help overcoming your debt or restoring your credit, check out Money Talks News’ Solutions Center, which can help match you with a reputable credit counselor or a credit restoration expert.

 8. Reach for a sweater instead of the thermostat

 Instead of turning on the heat every time you feel a chill, try putting on a sweater.
-Even if you find you must turn on the heat, you’ll use less energy and reduce your fuel bill if you’re wearing a jacket or sweater on cold days.
+Even if you must turn on the heat, you’ll use less energy and reduce your fuel bill if you’re wearing a jacket or sweater on cold days.